 Don’t forget that even deciduous growth out in the garden can be illuminated with illustrious outdoor lighting to add that finishing touch to the garden this season.

-Poinsettias are a welcome and beautiful sight once the Christmas season comes along.
+Poinsettias are always a welcome and beautiful sight at Christmas.
 They brighten up the house with deep, seasonal reds and are a must-have for any indoor flower display in December.
-It is the brightly coloured bracts that stand upon darker foliage that gives this plant its fabulous reputation.
+It is the brightly coloured bracts that stand upon darker foliage that gives this plant its seasonal reputation.

-Poinsettias became synonymous with Christmas, through a 16th century legend where a young Mexican girl, who was too poor to provide a present for Jesus on his birthday, was told by an angel that she should gather weeds from the roadside and plant them at the altar.
+Poinsettias became synonymous with Christmas, through a 16th century legend.
+A young Mexican girl, who was too poor to provide a present for Jesus on his birthday, was told by an angel that she should gather weeds from the roadside and plant them at the altar.
 After planting them, they sprouted red foliage and became poinsettias.

-Available from most garden centres throughout December, they should be wrapped up to protect them from cold draughts when transporting home and kept in temperatures between 16C and 22C, with indirect light for at least 6 hours per day.
+Available from most garden centres throughout December, they should be wrapped up to protect them from cold draughts when transporting home.
+And keep them in temperatures between 16C and 22C, with indirect light for at least 6 hours per day.

 Water carefully and check the soil often to ensure it is not waterlogged.
 Specialised poinsettia feed is available and can be applied to maximise the life of your plant.